-Economic, political and social environments are in a constant state of flux.
-This is the new normal and in such times, optimizing investment performance, mitigating risk and managing cash flows of family assets is a challenging task.
-In addition, long-term preparation includes planning for the consequences of mortality.
-A succession plan for family wealth and the family business can go a long way in ensuring a structured transfer of wealth and control to the next generation.
+In today’s new normal economic, political, and social environments are routinely in a state of flux.
+In such times, optimizing investment performance, mitigating risk, and managing the cash flows of family assets becomes a challenging task.
+Adding to this, long-term preparation will also include planning for the consequences of mortality.
+However, a succession plan for family wealth and the family business is crucial as it can go a long way in ensuring a structured transfer of best wealth management software and control to the next generation.

-Without a clear succession plan, and in the absence of a Will, there are likely to be conflicts and acrimony.
-The next generation will be scrambling to find financial records and prove ownership of assets.
-Add to that lengthy procedural and legal formalities in case of disputes or missing records.
+Without a clear succession plan and the absence of a Will, acrimonious conflicts are likely where the next generation will be left scrambling to find financial records to prove ownership of assets.
+Add to that the lengthy procedural and legal formalities in the case of disputes or missing records.

-You can’t take your money with you.
-But you can choose whether to keep your financial affairs in order.
-Start with some basic steps to avoid leaving behind a chaotic mess.
+Since you can’t take your money with you, what you can do is choose to leave your financial affairs in order.
+Start with these basic steps to avoid leaving behind a chaotic mess.

 1. Consolidate asset and liability records

 Scattered and disjointed records are the biggest challenge.
 The first step is to consolidate these by using a single platform to update and monitor your wealth.
-Select a technology platform that is secure, supports uploads and auto-syncs to reduce data entry, keeps information up-to-date and most importantly allows for aggregation of multiple classes of assets and liabilities:
+Select a secure technology platform that supports uploads and auto-syncs to reduce data entry, keeps the information up-to-date, and most importantly allows for the aggregation of multiple classes of assets and liabilities: